kzrfaisal/angular-file-uploader/README.md

-Angular file uploader is an Angular 2/4/5 file uploader module with Real-Time Progress Bar and Angular Universal Compatibility.
+Angular file uploader is an Angular 2/4/5 file uploader module with Real-Time Progress Bar, Angular Universal Compatibility and multiple themes which includes Drag and Drop and much more.

 ### Demo
 <http://angular-file-uploader.s3-website-us-east-1.amazonaws.com>